-CMST courses may not count for more than two distribution areas of general education requirements.
+\CMST courses may not count for more than two distribution areas of general education requirements.

-Program outcomes are overarching skills that are emphasized and reinforced throughout several courses in a specific program; they are measurable statements that define what students should be able to do by the end of a certificate or degree at Clark College.
+Program outcomes are overarching skills that are emphasized and reinforced throughout several courses in a specific program; they are measurable statements that define what students should know or be able to do by the end of a certificate or degree at Clark College.
+After successful completion of this program, students will be able to:

+• Understand and use terminology common to the legal industry.
-- Assist attorneys by investigating cases and other legal matters, interviewing clients and witnesses, making decisions and solving legal problems. - Perform independent and attorney-supervised legal research, applying and presenting legal principles in an industry-accepted manner for use in various legal contexts and environments. - Comprehend and prepare legal documents and correspondence and assist attorneys with the drafting of such documents through editing and proofreading. - Demonstrate the interpersonal skills required to engage with the legal community, clients and the public, corporate and other business executives and government officials at all levels. - Identify, analyze and evaluate ethical issues and standards of practice pertaining to legal professionals; select an appropriate framework for resolving ethical dilemmas around sound professionalism; and respond appropriately to situations requiring legal, moral and ethical judgments. - Demonstrate effective organizational, time-management and interpersonal skills in the workplace. - Demonstrate a working knowledge of computers, specialized legal-office software, and other technological applications; establish and maintain manual and electronic filing systems. - Present and defend legal viewpoints through written and oral assignments.

-- Communications: Communicate with various audiences using a variety of methods as appropriate for a career and technical education program. - Human Relations: Demonstrate interpersonal/human relations skills as appropriate for a career and technical education program. - Computational Skills: Solve quantitative problems and interpret the solutions as appropriate for a career and technical education program.

-- Health and PE: Demonstrate progress toward healthier behaviors as appropriate for a career and technical education program. - Humanities: Analyze, interpret, and evaluate works and ideas in the Humanities within appropriate global and historical contexts as appropriate for a career and technical education program. - Social Science: Evaluate, analyze, and explain events, behaviors, and institutions using perspectives and methods in the Social Sciences as appropriate for a career and technical education program. - Science: Apply fundamental principles and relationships from the Natural Sciences to solve problems as appropriate for a career and technical education program.
+- Outline the basic principles of the American legal system, including the sources of law, jurisdiction, civil case procedure (including Local, State and Federal Rules), the structure of state and federal court systems, and the lawyers' role in the American legal system. - Understand the business environment of a law firm and distinguish the duties performed by the attorney, the paralegal, and the legal management team. - List the duties and define the skills of paralegals in various specialized areas of law. - Possess the ability to read and comprehend legal documents, court documents and client letters, and to assist the attorney with the drafting of such documents through editing and proofreading. - Demonstrate the ability to communicate effectively with attorneys, clients, court personnel, and co-workers, both orally and in writing. - Describe the ethical rules and standards of practice pertaining to the paralegal. - Identify and analyze legal ethical issues, including conflicts of interest, client confidentiality, and unauthorized practice of law. - Select an appropriate framework for resolving ethical dilemmas around sound professionalism. - Learn how to conduct effective factual and legal research, using primary sources (such as Federal, State and Local Rules of Procedure) and secondary sources. - Prepare legal correspondence, memoranda, documents, and exhibits, and in that content properly interpret legal citation. - Demonstrate analytical reasoning capability in making decisions and solving legal problems. - Describe government regulation and the legal environment in which businesses organizations operate. - Demonstrate competent legal writing skills, including the mechanics of grammar, punctuation, large-scale organization and small-scale organization of content. - Demonstrate good quality organizational skills, time management skills, and effective interpersonal skills, including working calmly under pressure. - Demonstrate a working knowledge of microcomputers, specialized legal office software, and other technological applications. - Communications: Communicate with various audiences using a variety of methods as appropriate for a career and technical education program. - Human Relations: Demonstrate interpersonal/human relations skills as appropriate for a career and technical education program. - Computational Skills: Solve quantitative problems and interpret the solutions as appropriate for a career and technical education program. - Health and PE: Demonstrate progress toward healthier behaviors as appropriate for a career and technical education program. - Humanities: Analyze, interpret, and evaluate works and ideas in the Humanities within appropriate global and historical contexts as appropriate for a career and technical education program. - Social Science: Evaluate, analyze, and explain events, behaviors, and institutions using perspectives and methods in the Social Sciences as appropriate for a career and technical education program. - Science: Apply fundamental principles and relationships from the Natural Sciences to solve problems as appropriate for a career and technical education program.